-ABOVE: The unknown und untrained HJ boy, Jürgen Olsen, aged 15, starred in the title role after child star Hermann Braun, showen LEFT, was forced to drop out due to illness after the production was underway.
-Braun later starred in the two Luftwaffe war films, DIII88 and Kampfgeschwader Lützow, for which we have the original German and other foreign posters in our Poster Gallery.
+LEFT: The unknown Berlin HJ boy, Jürgen Olsen, aged 15, who had never acted before; and starred in the title role after child star Hermann Braun, shown BELOW LEFT, was forced to drop out due to illness after the production was underway.
+Braun later starred in the two top Luftwaffe war films, DIII88 and Kampfgeschwader Lützow, for which we have the original German and other foreign posters in our Poster Gallery.

 Although film histories generally note that the late Weimar 1932 produced U-Boat feature film Morgenrot by Ufa placed the studio in good stead with the new Hitler government in early 1933, it is without doubt that its next feature film -- the first produced by Ufa during the Third Reich -- cemented the relationship in step with the wishes of the government and Dr. Goebbels.
 Proof of this close working relationship is clearly evident in the first announcement of the film in the 1933/1934 Ufa season preview book and then in the extremely rare 36 page "Werberatschlag" (cinema owner's guide to the film's promitional materials) which are both found in the Collection.